unity-sds/unity-ads-deployment/ci_cd/README.md

 This terraform software deploys gitlab runners in MCP cloud environment and registers them at MCP GitLab.
 It creates two types of dedicated AWS resources:

-1. A security group for communication with EC2 instances:  Security group name = GitLab Runner Security Group
+1. A security group for communication with EC2 instances (Security group name = GitLab Runner Security Group)
-2. EC2 instances for gitlab runners (one instance per runner):  name = unity-ads-gl-runner-*
+2. EC2 instances for gitlab runners (one instance per runner) (name = unity-ads-gl-runner-*)

 Each runner has its own dedicated EC2 instance.

-# Software Description
+## Software Description

 For each entry in the list given in  gl_executor_ids.tf  file, the software
 1. creates an EC2 instance
-2. runs the file  install_group_runner_x86_64_<list entry>.tftpl  to prepare the EC2 instance environment:
+2. runs the file  **install_group_runner_x86_64_<list entry>.tftpl**  to prepare the EC2 instance environment:
    * downloads and installs gitlab runner binary
    * registers a gitlab executor
    * downloads and installs all needed tools and libraries needed for the executor to execute pipeline jobs